marius-wieschollek/passwords-webextension/Readme.md

 #### Firefox for Android
 The client for Nextcloud Passwords is optimized for mobile devices and also works with Firefox for Android.

+### Requirements
+This extension requires a server on which Nextcloud with the Passwords App is installed.
+Nextcloud can be downloaded for free from the [Nextcloud website](https://nextcloud.com/).
+The Passwords App can be downloaded for free from the [Github Repository](https://github.com/marius-wieschollek/passwords/releases).

 ### Downloads
 * [Firefox Extension on AMO](https://addons.mozilla.org/de/firefox/addon/nextcloud-passwords/)
 * [Chromium Builds Page](https://github.com/marius-wieschollek/passwords-webextension/wiki/chromium-builds)